Thermal fluctuations in antiferromagnetic nanostructures: Summary

-In summary, a theoretical model is developed to analyze the effects of thermal fluctuations in the AFM dynamics.
-The formalism avoids a number of complications attributed to the conventional treatments of mimicking an actual AFM with antiferromagnetically coupled FM cells.~\cite{Li2017} Instead, the developed method takes advantage of the AFM macroscopic parameters and makes it possible to explicitly account for the correlation time.
-Further, the validity of the approach is not limited to the weak, perturbative effect around the equilibrium point for it can accurately describe such rare events as spontaneous switching between quasistable states.
-Subsequent application to the thermal stability analysis shows that the AFM states are substantially less prone to the temperature induced accidental flips than the FM counterparts, highlighting a potential advantage of antiferromagnetic spintronics.~\cite{Gomonay2017,Baltz2018}
+A theoretical model is developed to analyze the effects of thermal fluctuations in the AFM dynamics.
+The formalism avoids a number of complications attributed to the conventional treatment of mimicking an actual AFM with antiferromagnetically coupled FM cells.~\cite{Li2017} For example, the latter approach treats the virtual cells as the real FM particles with intrinsic Gilbert damping parameter, anisotropy constants, frequency of FM resonance, etc. The lack of any practical ways to define these parameters in terms of available experimental methods renders the conventional approach unrealistic.
+In contrast, the formalism developed in the present study takes advantage of the AFM macroscopic parameters and makes it possible to systematically account for the key characteristics including the correlation time.
+Further, the validity of the approach is not limited to the weak, perturbative effect around the equilibrium point for it can accurately describe rare events such as spontaneous switching between quasistable states.
+Subsequent application to the thermal stability analysis shows that the AFM states are substantially less prone to the temperature induced accidental flips than the FM counterparts, highlighting a potential advantage of AFM spintronics.~ \cite{Gomonay2017,Baltz2018}